ByLaws of Carteret County Democratic Women

 Section 3

-It shall meet upon the call of the President or upon the request of two of its members.
+It shall meet upon the 2nd Thursday of the month, unless otherwise agreed upon the Executive

 ARTICLE VIII